-The challenge associated with inter-working multi-hop wireless networks includes the variation in the operating standards of different wireless access networks.
-The standards are in terms of data rates, coverage areas, transmission technologies, MAC schemes and topology etc. The variation in standards will make it difficult to adopt the interference models presented by the reviewed research works to inter-working multi-hop wireless networks.
-Therefore, it is desirable to characterize the inter-node interference on links in inter-working multi-hop wireless networks.
+The challenge associated with inter-working multi-hop wireless networks includes variation in the transmission technologies of the wireless access networks.
+These technological differences make it difficult to adopt the interference models presented by the reviewed research works.
+Therefore, it is desirable to characterize inter-node interference on links in inter-working multi-hop wireless networks.
+The characterization of interference is necessary for the design of strategies that can optimize network performance and resource allocation.
+Interfering nodes' (I-nodes') behavior (e.g. change in power levels, movement and distance relative to the receiving node (R-node)) can influence network parameters such as throughput, delay and bit error rate.
+Thus, interference models are useful in the design of power control strategies and traffic engineering strategies (e.g. routing, admission control and resource allocation).

-To achieve the goal of inter-working, interference modelling is of great significance.
-The characterization of interference is necessary as it enables an understanding of the physical layer.
-This understanding will enable the design of strategies that will optimize network performance and resource allocation.
-Since the interfering nodes' (I-nodes') behavior (e.g. change in power levels, movement and distance relative to the receiving node (R-node)) influences network parameters such as throughput, delay and bit error rate, the modeling of interference is essential.
-An interference model helps in the design of power control strategies and traffic engineering strategies (e.g. routing, admission control and resource allocation).
 It is known that the higher the interference between nodes, the lower the effectiveness of any routing strategy in the network [12].
 Consequently, the provisioning of quality of service (QoS) and resource dimensioning within the network are impacted.
-Hence, it is necessary to understand interference and its impact on network parameters so as to be able to design effect strategies that will optimize the network's capacity.
-Therefore, this paper presents a MAC protocol independent analytical model for inter-node interference (INI) in inter-working multi-hop wireless networks.
+Hence, it is necessary to understand the impact of interference on network parameters.
+This paper presents a MAC protocol independent model for INI in inter-working multi-hop wireless networks.
 Specifically, the statistical negative moment of distances between nodes and the probability of interference are used to evaluate the INI power on a link in a region within an inter-working multi-hop wireless network.